 Each of your employees has unique strengths that can help both managers and employees alike.
 When you leaders ask their team for help or feedback, they are acknowledging employee strengths and showing appreciation.

 Ask them to proofread your big executive presentation or help you find areas to cut expenses.
-See what they think of your latest team bonding idea.
+See what they think of your latest team engagement initiatives.
 Or ask them for advice on how to tackle your next strategy planning meeting.

 Consulting your employees will show you respect their opinions—and help you make crowd-pleasing decisions.